-Released by Department of Home Affairs Freedom of the P
+Released by Department of Home Affairs under the Freedom of Information Act 1982

 Financial and settlement support

 Subclause 5.5 of the deed requires the APO to be satisfied of the availability of an assurer, settlement support and adequate funds to cover the costs of migration, settlement and upkeep of potential applicants for the first 12 months, including any income benefits accessed.
 To this end, potential applicants and Australian supporters must be informed of all potential costs, the services that will be provided, the responsibilities of each party, and processing timeframes, as required by subclause 5.3.